HoboChen/hoboreadpapers/distributed-system.md

 Terms act as a logical lock in Raft, which allow servers to detect obsolete information such as stale leaders.
 Each server stores a *current terms* number, which increases monotonically over time.

 Current terms are exchanged whenever servers communicate.
 If a candidate or leader discovers that its term is out of date, it immediately reverts to follower state.
+If a server receives a request with a stale term number, it rejects the request.

 Raft servers communicate using RPCs, and the basic consensus algorithm requires: